Sh317/PHYS410_PS12/README.md

 This is my solution to the problem set 12.
+The python code allows you to see animation of the Ising model of each iteration.

 ## Problem 1
 (a) `a1.png`: 20 by 20 grids, 10,000 iteratons, T = 10.\